barbarabuenker/learning-python/questions.md

 - It is better to choose e. g. "items" in a for loop insteas of "i", right?
 - Use of bool()?
 - Generally, had trouble with the whole Holy Python If, Elif, Else Exercises chapter.
-- Functions: I don't get the difference between **args and **kwargs
+- Functions: I don't get the difference between **args and **kwargs.
+- Functions: Don't get the chapter on recursion.